 Legally-Mandated Carmel River Mitigation and Stewardship - The District secured authorizations for an upgrade to the Sleepy Hollow Steelhead Rearing Facility (SHSRF) in 2018.
-Construction began in 2019.
-The upgrade includes construction of a new intake and water supply system to protect the facility from changes in river flows due to the removal of San Clemente Dam, and to allow the facility to continue to operate during periods of extreme drought or high flows.
-Currently the SHSRF is being tested in various modes and is expected to be running during the 2020 steelhead fish rescue and rearing season.
-The total project cost is estimated at \$2.8 million, including environmental compliance documents, design, permits and construction.
-The State Coastal Conservancy has approved up to \$2.25 million for reimbursement of expenses, which will come from funds generated by a Settlement Agreement between Cal-Am and the National Marine Fisheries Service (NMFS).
+Construction began in 2019 and was completed in 2020.
+The upgrade included construction of a new intake and water supply system to protect the facility from changes in river flows due to the removal of San Clemente Dam, and to allow the facility to continue to operate during periods of extreme drought or high flows.
+The total project cost was approximately \$2.8 million, including environmental compliance documents, design, permits and construction.
+The State Coastal Conservancy approved \$2.25 million for reimbursement of expenses from funds generated by a Settlement Agreement between Cal-Am and the National Marine Fisheries Service (NMFS).

-The District successfully rescued 15,013 fish from five Carmel River tributaries.
-No rescues were needed in the mainstem in 2019.
-All fish were released near the tributary's confluence with the Carmel River.
+The District successfully rescued 4,439 fish from two Carmel River tributaries and 8,529 fish from the mainstem in 2020.
+Approximately 5,100 rescued mainstem fish were taken to SHSRF, while tributary fish were released near the tributary's confluence with the Carmel River.
+Nearly 3,000 fish were tagged and released back into the river from SHSRF in November 2020.

-Staff also conducted late season redd (steelhead nests) surveys, counting 121 redds in 23 miles of river.
-And for the fourth year, Staff continued to work with NMFS on field studies to develop a steelhead population life history model for the watershed, based on tagged fish from NMFS' studies and MPWMD fall population surveys.
-This effort included assisting NMFS with basin-wide population surveys and installing tag detection arrays from the lower Carmel valley to above Los Padres Reservoir.
+Due to COVID-19, staff was only able to conduct a partial late season redd (steelhead nests) survey, counting 121 redds in the Los Padres and Sleepy Hollow areas over 23 miles of river.
+For the fifth year, staff continued to work with NMFS on field studies to develop a steelhead population life history model for the watershed, based on tagged fish from NMFS studies and fall population surveys by MPWMD.
+The joint efforts included basin-wide population surveys and installing tag detection arrays from the lower Carmel valley to above Los Padres Reservoir.

-District crews carried out the Vegetation Management Program in the active channel of the Carmel River at 6 sites to prevent debris dams and erosion.
+District crews carried out the Vegetation Management Program in the active channel of the Carmel River at 5 sites to prevent debris dams and erosion.
 This includes trimming back encroaching vegetation and reducing the hazard of downed trees in preparation for winter flows.
 Trash was removed from the active channel of the river before winter rains washed it into the ocean.
 District staff also planted native trees on exposed banks to improve habitat value, protect water quality, and reduce bank erosion.

-District staff completed revegetation and irrigation installation at the Carmel River Bank Stabilization Project just downstream of Rancho San Carlos Road.
-This work prevented streambanks from further collapse during the 2018-2019 winter season.
+District staff continued revegetation and irrigation at the Carmel River Bank Stabilization Project just downstream of Rancho San Carlos Road.
+This work prevented streambanks from further collapse during the 2020-2021 winter season.
 MPWMD employed an environmentally friendly stabilization technique consisting of logs, rocks, and native plantings built into a cribwall at the site.

-Los Padres Dam Improvements - A study of upstream volitional fish passage alternatives continued and a study of alternatives to the dam and management of reservoir sediment are in progress.
+Los Padres Dam Alternatives - A study of upstream volitional fish passage alternatives continued and a study of alternatives to the dam and management of reservoir sediment are in progress.
 District expenses have been partially reimbursed by Cal-Am under a Public Utilities Commission decision to plan for the long-term future of the dam and associated reservoir.
+The final report is anticipated to be complete in July of 2022.

 Salinas and Carmel Rivers Basin Study - The District continued work on a Basin Study to evaluate future water demands and water supplies taking into account the effects of climate change.
 The area includes all the Salinas River Valley through Monterey and San Luis Obispo Counties, the Monterey Peninsula, and the Carmel River Basin.
 The US Bureau of Reclamation is providing \$1.8 million in grant funds for the effort.
-A draft of the Study Metrics technical paper was circulated in 2019.
-The study, which began in 2017, is expected to take about four years to complete.
+Study metrics and hydrologic modeling were carried out during 2020.
+The study, which began in 2017, is expected to be complete in 2022.